By Jenny Nolan

 When it comes to taking care of your dog, one of the biggest choices you have to make is whether to get your pet professionally groomed or whether to invest in the equipment and products needed to carry out the same practices in the comfort of your own home.

-However any dog owner who has tried this routine will know it can often be a lot trickier than it seems, here we will explore exactly why, so you can make the right call when it comes to your pet.
+Any dog owner who has tried this routine, however, will know it can often be a lot trickier than it seems, here we will explore exactly why, so you can make the right call when it comes to your pet.

 Pros and cons of home grooming